Rising Above the Jargon: Speaking Plainly to the C-Suite About Project Management

 - The many causes of ineffective communication with the C-suite and other strategic stakeholders

 - Tips for speaking plainly to the C-suite in the language that they understand and that will motivate them to become engaged

 - The secrets behind collaborative engagement, and extending your collaboration beyond status updates or regular meetings

 The secret to effective communication with senior leadership is to keep the executive's perspective and purpose in mind with every interaction.
-Burying them in the details, while important, fails to accomplish your goals if you don't also interpret the facts and educate about the implications of those facts and figures.
+Burying them in the details, while they may be important, fails to accomplish your goals if you don't also interpret the facts and educate about the implications of those facts and figures.
 The most effective project leaders ensure that they grab (and keep) the attention of the C-suite through effectively communicating what is important to them in language that they will respond to.